Azure/azure-migrate-export/documentation/azure-migrate-export.md

 ---
-title: About Azure Migrate Export
+title: About Azure Migrate Explore
-description: Get an overview of Azure Migrate Export.
+description: Get an overview of Azure Migrate Explore.
 author: kalrashradha
 ms.author: v-ksreedevan
 ms.topic: conceptual
 ms.date: 12/27/2022
 ---

-# Azure Migrate Export Utility
+# Azure Migrate Explore (now with an AI Assistant)

-## What is Azure Migrate Export?
+## What is Azure Migrate Explore?
-Azure Migrate Export is a utility package that uses Azure Migrate discovery and assessment information from an already deployed Azure Migrate project to generate a cohesive presentation for executives.

-The utility offers users the ability to customize discovered data, assessment output as well as the visualization layer of the presentation by leveraging Microsoft’s own tools such as Excel, Power BI, and PowerPoint/PDF on Edge that would help accommodate desired customizations.
+Azure Migrate Explore is a utility package that uses Azure Migrate discovery and assessment information from an existing Azure Migrate project to generate a comprehensive presentation for executives.
+The utility allows users to customize discovered data, assessment output, and the visualization layer of the presentation by using Microsoft tools such as Excel, Power BI, and PowerPoint/PDF on Edge to accommodate desired customizations.

+Additionally, Azure Migrate Explore now includes an AI assistant to help create seller summaries and interact with users for more insights about Azure Migrate, migration strategies, understanding TCO, and right-sized target calculations.
+The AI can update the seller summaries with new data.
-Azure Migrate Export (AME) is a centralized and scalable solution that provides a uniform estimate of cost to drive the customer’s commitment for migration to Azure.
+Azure Migrate Explore (AME) is a centralized and scalable solution that provides a consistent estimate of costs to support the customer’s decision-making process for migrating to Azure.
+## What’s New in Version 4.0?
+- Azure Migrate explore now has an AI assistant that can help you create a seller-oriented summary that can be used as talk track with the presentation, and you can converse with the AI to find answers to your questions regarding migration of your/your customer’s workloads to Azure.
+- Azure Migrate Explore now supports inventory discovered by both appliance as well as CMDB/RvTools based import.
+- Azure Migrate Explore can help you create a quick dedicated AVS report

-## How to get Azure Migrate Export Utility Package?
+## How to get Azure Migrate Explore Utility Package?
-Users can download the Azure Migrate Export utility from https://aka.ms/azuremigrateexport.
+Users can download the Azure Migrate Explore utility from https://aka.ms/azuremigrateexport.

 The link downloads a .zip file.
 Extract the contents of the package.

 The Package consists of three files:
-- Azure-Migrate-Export.exe is a light-weight console app that facilitates running of discovery and assessment and helps fetch data from Azure Migrate discovery and assessment APIs.
+- Azure-Migrate-Explore.exe is a light-weight console app that facilitates running of discovery and assessment and helps fetch data from Azure Migrate discovery and assessment APIs.
 - The PSScripts folder consists of underlying PowerShell modules.
-- The PowerBI template helps build a cohesive presentation on top of discovery and assessment reports generated after running Azure-Migrate-Export.exe.
+- The PowerBI template helps build a cohesive presentation on top of discovery and assessment reports generated after running Azure-Migrate-Explore.exe.
-The Azure Migrate Export Utility is hosted on an open source github repository.
+The Azure Migrate Explore Utility is hosted on an open source github repository.
 Users can access all versions of this utility package from https://aka.ms/azuremigrateexportutility.
 Users can use the script to build on top of current solutions.

-## How does Azure Migrate Export Work?
+## How does Azure Migrate Explore Work?
 The discovery module of the utility package runs to pull discovered data from an already deployed Azure Migrate Project using Azure Migrate APIs.
 Users can then customize the discovery output for assessment.
 [Learn More](#how-to-customize-discovery-report) about customization on discovery file.

 The assessment module of utility package uses Azure Migrate assessment APIs to run PaaS preferred assessments for in scope machines.
 Machines that cannot be migrated to PaaS target are assessed for IaaS targets.
 [Learn More](#azure-migrate-export-assessment-report-generation-logic) about AME assessment logic.
 The assessment module generates Assessment Core Report, Assessment Opportunity report and Clash Report.

 Users can customize the generated Assessment Core report by referring to the details in the Clash report to get rid of duplicates.
 This helps the user to generate presentation and cost estimates of only the required target assessments.
 [Learn More](#how-to-customize-assessment-core-report) about how to customize Assessment report.

-The PowerBI template uses the generated discovery and assessment reports to generate the required business presentation which can be downloaded as PPT.
+The PowerBI template uses the generated discovery and assessment reports to generate the required business presentation which can be downloaded as PowerPoint.

+Azure Migrate Explore also has capabilities to generate AI based summaries that can help users understand the migration recommendations, customer’s company profile and AI opportunities for the customers based on their profile, on-premises environment and assessment.
+The AI summary section also enables users to converse with AI to understand the details of the migration summary and get more information.
+Users can share more details and context to improve the summary generated.
+The summary generated can be exported as a .pdf file and used as a companion to the PowerPoint presentation.

-## Prerequisites for running Azure Migrate Export
+## Prerequisites for running Azure Migrate Explore
 ### User Permissions
 The user logged into the machine should have the permissions and access to run EXE files.
 ### Operating System